AnaZonia/moon_notes/Ana Did Science Today.md

 ---
 Now I have time since fire before observation (2020), but I wonder if time before regrowth would be best (basically time before observation - age?)

+Also, how long before regrowth was the fallow?

 ## 16/05/2024

 Email Jeff Cardille